-- Globally, all the sessions behave more or less the same, with a good participation in the order of 56 in average these 4 last years (without A6.10), and peaks over 120. - It is difficult to interpret correctly these figures, as Jerusalem, Guadalajara and Adelaide all raised some travel problems, so it will be interesting to compare Toronto 2014 and Bremen 2018.
+- Globally, all the sessions behave more or less the same, with a good participation in the order of 56 in average these 4 last years (without A6.10), and peaks over 120. - It is difficult to interpret correctly these figures, as Jerusalem, Guadalajara and Adelaide all raised some travel problems, but Toronto 2014 and Bremen 2018 are comparable, even if 2018 was slightly better..

 This constant number of attendees should be balanced with the increasing number of congressists every year, so a clear action should be set on IAF secretariat to understand where all the thousands of peoples spend their days...